Ki-Ki

 • Your privacy policy should describe reality, not aspiration.

-• You can avoid GDPR issues by being specific and honest.
+• You can avoid GDPR issues by being specific and honest about what you do.

-• Most small organisations only need a simple, well structured policy.
+• Most small organisations only need a simple, well structured policy that is kept up to date.

-You can find more guides in the Ki-Ki knowledge hub.
+You can find more guides in the Ki-Ki knowledge hub, including domain strategy, Cloudflare basics, and website hygiene for small organisations.